Wenzel-Z/MD-File-Parser/README.md

-# mdfileParser
+# MD File Parser
-Markdown file parser used for summarizing notes
+- Markdown file parser used for summarizing notes